Open Education: Librarian Tool Box

 About the Librarian Tool Box

+[NOTE: This site is not actively updated at present.]
 The Librarian OER Toolbox is a collection of links to (mostly) open resources.
 It is designed for librarians, expert searchers, and people who "enjoy the hunt" through overwhelming volumes of information.
 This site represents the most comprehensive lists we have found of the places to look for open educational resources written in English.
 WARNING: Using this page may cause information overload.
 Proceed with caution.

 Scrappy Strategies for Getting Started in Open Education